pockerman/rl_anonymity_with_python/docs/source/Examples/a2c_three_columns.rst

 ----

-The advantage actor-critic model we use in this section involves a more general form of the advanatge estimation known as Generalized Advanatge Estimation  or GAE.
+The advantage actor-critic model we use in this section involves a more general form of the advanatge estimation known as Generalized Advantage Estimation  or GAE.
 This is a method for estimating targets for the advantage function [3].
 Specifically, we use the following expression for the advantage function [4]